Longitudinal Analysis of Mask and No-Mask on Child Face Recognition: EXPERIMENTAL RESULTS

 Moreover, we analyzed the skin tones of boys and girls by selecting a $3\times3$ patch from forehead of the subject, then we averaged the patch values as a skin tone indicator.
 The average skin tone indicator for boys and girls, in the used dataset, is $166.07$ and $176.59$, respectively.
 Namely, the girls’ skin tones are lighter than boys, and it has been reported in many studies, e.g., \cite{sixta2020fairface}, that face systems attain better performances on lighter skin subjects.
 Also, we found that more boy subjects are with eyeglasses than girls that may be another variate negatively impacting the face systems.
-Among FaceNet, PFE, ArcFace and COTS face systems, COTS outperformed others consistently for all time lapses.
+Among FaceNet~\cite{facenet}, PFE~\cite{PFE}, ArcFace~\cite{arcface2018} and COTS face systems~\cite{cognitec}, COTS outperformed others consistently for all time lapses.
 However, among three academic face systems, FaceNet and ArcFace, respectively, achieved worst and best performances, because FaceNet uses softmax loss function which is known for not being capable of discriminating hard pairs\cite{arcface2018}.
 Whereas, ArcFace is based on additive angular margin loss that simultaneously enhances the intra-class compactness and inter-class discrepancy.
 Similar observations can be seen in Table \ref{tab:disjointwithmask} for CADGMDV experiment.
 Besides, we can notice in Tables \ref{tab:disjointwithoutmask} and \ref{tab:disjointwithmask} that face mask decreases the performances of face systems.
-For example, the average verification rates at $1\%$ FAR operating point using PFE for girls without and with mask, respectively, are $99.0\%$ and $95.17\%$.
+For example, the average verification rates at $0.1\%$ FAR operating point using PFE for girls without and with mask, respectively, are $98.0\%$ and $87.37\%$.
 Also, it is evident that face mask with aging leads to a greater performance degradation than only with mask, e.g., for boys without mask, the average verification rate with $0.01\%$ FAR operating point at $\triangle\textnormal{T1}$ is 92.38\%, while it is $40.97\%$ with mask at $\triangle\textnormal{T6}$.